RobertoFardella/RobertoFardella/README.md

 My name is Roberto, and I am currently pursuing a Master's degree in Computer Engineering at Tor Vergata University in Rome, Italy.

 As a computer engineering student, I am passionate about developing innovative solutions to complex problems using cutting-edge technologies.
-My areas of interest include software development, artificial intelligence, machine learning, and data analysis.

 On this profile, you will find a variety of projects that demonstrate my skills and interests.
 I am always eager to collaborate on new projects and contribute to open-source software development.

 Feel free to explore my repositories and connect with me on LinkedIn.
 Let's work together to build something amazing!